OxM0le/asn2ip/README.md

 # asn2ip

-asn2ip is a small tool which search asn ip addresses based on search terms e.g. company
+asn2ip is a small tool which search asn ip addresses based on search terms e.g. company and saves the results to a file for furher processing.

 ## Usage
 ```